catflinger/hc-common/readme.md

 3. it is dangerous to igniore item 2

 This package contains common items shared between the other HC packages: hc-server and hc-webclient.

+The module is intended to be used as a data model.
+All the items exported from this module are intended to be immutable.
+Typescript/Javascript only provide limited support for immutability, you have to be well behaved and not try and subvert this intention!